rohangpta/rohangpta.github.io/content/posts/vim.md

 ---
-title: "The Vimmer's Endless Odyssey"
+title: "Factorials & Fun with Vim"
-description: "Vim trix"
+description: "Vim trix and more"
 date: 2023-08-10
 tags:
   - programming